JeffreyOkonkwo/Top-Language-Skills-In-Demand-IBM-capstone-/IBM-Data-Analyst-Professional-Certificate-Capstone-Project-Technology-Trends-and-Analysis-main/README.md

 # Project Description

-As a Data Analyst, I have been tasked with collecting data from various sources and identifying trends for this year's report on emerging skills.

-My first task is to collect the top programming skills that are most in demand from various sources including:

-Job postings

-Training portals

-Surveys

-Once I have collected enough data, I will begin analyzing the data and identify insights and trends that may include the following:

-What are the top programming languages in demand?

-What are the top database skills in demand?

-What are the popular IDEs?
+Being a Data/Business Analyst requires constant learning.
+The ability to always be in tune with the pulse of the industry is mandatory.
+Knowing how to use what is hot and trending keeps an analyst in demand.
+Thus, I have been tasked with obtaining data from various sources and identifying the trends for emerging skills needed in the world of analysis in 2021.
+The gathering of data begins with web scrapping reputable job/ training sites and surveys in order to streamline top reoccurring skills amongst top data analyst job postings.
+Once a sufficient amount of data has been collected, an in-depth analysis would be conducted to identify trends relating to:

 # Outline